gajus/turbowatch/README.md

 Then simply run the script using `node`.

+## Motivation

+To have a single tool for watching files for changes and orchestrating all build tasks.

 ## Use Cases

 Watchrow can be used to automate any sort of operations that need to happen in response to files changing, e.g.,